 Fig. 4.
-Typical objects from tabletop space 5.7.
-Commitment R 7: Multiple Possibilities to form Objects For a tabletop the boundaries of objects as revealed when moving them are most salient and it is difficult to form objects differently.
-At most different levels of aggregation are used: a pen with its cover is first one pen object, once opened, it is two (pen and cover) and occasionally one might take it apart and find more separatable preces [?].
+Typical objects from tabletop space

+5.7.
+Commitment R 7: Multiple Possibilities to Form Objects

+For a tabletop the boundaries of objects as revealed when moving them are most salient and it is cognitively difficult to form objects differently (try to see all the food on a table as a single object!).
+Different objects result from different levels of aggregation: a pen with its cover is first one pen object, once opened, it is two (pen and cover) and occasionally one might take it apart and find more separable pieces.

 For non-moveable objects no such salient boundaries are forcing a single, dominating form of object formation.
-For example.
-Geographic space can be divided into uniform regions (i.e., geographic objects) in many different ways: uniform land-use, land-cover, watersheds, soil quality, etc. A GIS must be prepared to deal with multiple, overlapping, and coexistent geographic objects and must not blindly transfer the exclusive, non-overlapping solid object concept from tabletop space to geographic space [Montello COSIT Semmering?].
+For example, geographic space can be divided into uniform regions (i.e., geographic objects) in many different ways: uniform landuse, land-cover, watersheds, soil quality, etc. A GIS must be prepared to deal with multiple, overlapping, and coexistent geographic objects and must not blindly transfer the exclusive, non-overlapping solid object concept from tabletop space to geographic space (Montello 1993).

 5.8.
-Commitment R 8: Error Formation Can Be Relative or Absolute Object boundaries can either be induced by a property passing a threshold (Figure 6):
+Commitment R 8: Error Formation Can Be Relative or Absolute

+Object boundaries can either be located by a property value passing a threshold, e.g., water content indicating land or lake area (Figure 5):